Chorus-bdd/Chorus/README.md

 Chorus is a Behaviour Driven Development (BDD) testing framework written in Java.

-Chorus is greate for testing microservice architectures and distributed systems It allows a team to write plain language tests with steps that can execute on components running remotely.
+Chorus is great for testing microservice architectures and distributed systems It allows a team to write plain language tests with steps that can execute on components running remotely.

 ![Chorus Overview](/resources/ChorusOverview.png)